Architectural Practice Examination

 Candidates should refer to the NSCA 2021 Explanatory Notes when preparing their Statement of Practical Experience.
 This document outlines the level of experience expected, and defines terms used in the NSCA to describe knowledge, skill and application.

-Refer to page 16 of the 2024 Architectural Practice Examination Handbook (available on the AACA website) for more detailed information about the contents of the Statement of practical experience.
+Refer to pages 16-19 of the Architectural Practice Examination Handbook (available on the AACA website) for more detailed information about the contents of the Statement of Practical Experience.

 Document 3: Statutory declaration